 In this third and final post (see also Part 1 and Part 2) about my junior high school’s festival last month, I am going to talk about student involvement in planning the event and then launch into the last third of the school festival.

-A big part of the school festival and its educational value is that the students are responsible for a great deal of the event planning.
-The student body is divided into three groups with different responsibilities such as decorating, advertising, and running food booths for lunch.
+A big part of the school festival’s educational value is that students are responsible for much of the event planning.
+The student body is divided into three groups with different responsibilities.
+These include decorating, advertising, and running food booths for lunch.
 They work on this for a month or more in advance of the school festival.

 This year, there are only 23 students in the school amongst three grades.
 That means a very small number of students to take care of a rather large number of things — both beforehand and on the day of.
 I was therefore conscripted to help hand out food at the food booths this year.
 I wasn’t able to attend many of the meetings beforehand to help prepare.
 However, on the day of it was just a matter of taking food tickets and giving food to the customers.

 After lunch were the grade-independent performances.
 Every year, the student body is divided into two groups that contain students from all three grades.
 One group does a play and one group does dance routines.

 In some years, the students write their own plays.
 They didn’t do that this year, though.
 They had licensed a play called One More Pinocchio.
 It’s a very Japanese rendition of the Pinocchio idea.
 In it, three gods create a living wooden person, Pinocchio, and tell him that he has 24 hours to live.
 To extend his life another 24 hours, he just has to do one good thing.

 However, every bad thing he does cancels out a good thing.
 At the end of 24 hours he just has to have more good things than bad things on his account.
 He goes through the play trying to do good, but when his 24 hours are up, he has done the same number of good and bad things.
 As a result, he goes back to just being plain ol’ wood.